 More information on Strategies, Guide & Tips

 There are various studies conducted by both enthusiasts and amateurs alike.
-This includes various different fields from Psychology (human behavioral & body language studies) to mathematics (Probability & Statistics, & Game Theory), several schools of thought have risen the past decade all with the common goal of understanding the game and its mechanics.
+This includes various fields from Psychology (Human Behavioural & Body Language Studies) to Mathematics (Probability & Statistics, & Game Theory), several schools of thoughts have risen the past decade all with the common goal of understanding the game and its mechanics.